The Health Policy

 The Health Policy PhD program is unique in that students gain knowledge in three distinct fields - health economics, political studies and health systems & society.
 All students specialize in one field, and achieve breadth knowledge in the other two fields.
 The three fields are described below.

 The economics field addresses the economic analysis of health policies and health systems, as well as the economic analysis of responses to health policies.
 Topics may include, for example, health resource allocation, configuration of health human resources, economic evaluation of policy options, public and private financing of health care, societal investments in health production, etc. The dominant disciplinary perspective is that of microeconomics, but insight into economic behaviour may also be provided by perspectives such as business, psychology, and others.

 The political studies field emphasizes the political aspects of health policy including the influences by political institutions, actors, values, and ideas operating within state and global jurisdictions.
 Topics of interest may include the role of historical institutional arrangements in shaping health governance reforms, the impact of global trade agreements on domestic home care and pharmaceutical policy, the role of the public, stakeholders, and prevailing values on policy agendas, etc. Political science is the dominant disciplinary perspective, with related areas including, for example, public policy analysis and administration, comparative public policy, law, ethics, political theory and philosophy.

-The social organization field emphasizes the analysis of the social influences that shape the production of health (and illness), the organization of health services and systems, and their associated policies.
+The health systems & society field emphasizes the analysis of the social influences that shape the production of health (and illness), the organization of health services and systems, and their associated policies.
 Topics of interest, for example, may include the generation and use of information to inform policy, political economies of health and its production, policies to address the social determinants of health and professional roles and behaviour, etc. Relevant disciplinary perspectives include anthropology, business administration or management, health systems, history, ethics, philosophy, political science, psychology and sociology.